How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 #6 Needs-based Segmentation

 Conversely, needs-based segmentation may either overlap or conflict with other segmentation types.
 Instead of hyper-focusing on demographics or behaviour, it segments audiences based on perceived needs.
-It may thus complement other segmentation types by identifying that some demographics share needs or broaden their boundaries.Conversely, needs-based segmentation may either overlap or conflict with other segmentation types.
+It may thus complement different segmentation types by identifying that some demographics share needs or broaden their boundaries.Conversely, needs-based segmentation may either overlap or conflict with other segmentation types.
 Click To Tweet

 #7 Value-based Segmentation